The Masked Singer Reveals the Celebrity Behind the Cupcake - E! Online

 After singing, each mystery star took part in a round of speed dating, which involved rapidly answering questions about love from panelists Nicole Scherzinger, Jenny McCarthy, Robin Thicke and Ken Jeong.

 As seen previously in E!
-News' exclusive first look from the episode, Cupcake got the panelists' scratching their heads when she shared that her romantic advice to her younger self would be, "Date, don't marry."
+News' exclusive first look from the episode, Cupcake got the panelists scratching their heads when she shared that her romantic advice to her younger self would be, "Date, don't marry."
 She also revealed she would connect with host Nick Cannon because they're both "double trouble," suggesting something involving twins.

 Ultimately, tonight was Cupcake's expiration date, and her identity was revealed to be Ruth Pointer from the legendary group The Pointer Sisters.
 Impressively, Nicole was the only judge to correctly guess Cupcake's identity.